Skyscanner/backpack-android/README.md

 implementation 'net.skyscanner.backpack:backpack-compose:1.0.0'
 ```

-All Compose components need to be used in `BpkTheme` scope:
+All Compose components must to be used within `BpkTheme` scope:

 ```kotlin
 BpkTheme {
     BpkText("Hello from Compose!")
 }
 ```

-Backpack for Compose targets stable Compose 1.0.0 release.

-You can find the list of the available components, as well as code samples and its screenshots [here](https://backpack.github.io/components/text?platform=compose).

 ## Contributing to Backpack